yellowdog/python-examples/README.md

 ]
 ```

-When a new Keyring is created, a **system-generated password** is returned as a one-off response.
-For security reasons this password is not displayed, but this behaviour can be overridden using the `--show-keyring-passwords` command line option, e.g.:
+When a new Keyring is created, a **system-generated password** is returned as a once-only response.
+For security reasons this password is not displayed, but this behaviour can be changed using the `--show-keyring-passwords` command line option, e.g.:

 ```shell
 % yd-create --quiet --show-keyring-passwords keyring.json